Logan (given name)

-The given name Logan is derived from the Scottish surname Logan, which is in turn derived from a place name.
+The given name Logan is derived from the Scottish surname Logan, which is in turn derived from a place-name.
 The likely origin of this surname is a place located near Auchinleck, in Ayrshire.
-The place name is derived from the Scottish Gaelic lagan, which is a diminutive of lag, which in turn means "hollow".
-The given name is borne by males and females.
+The place-name is derived from the Scottish Gaelic lagan, which is a diminutive of lag, which in turn means "hollow".
+The given name is borne generally by men, but occasionally by women.

-The given name was the 17th most popular name for baby boys born in the United States in 2007 and was the 455th most popular name for baby girls born there in 2007.
-It was the 54th most popular name for baby boys born in England and Wales in 2007 and was the 12th most popular name for boys born in Scotland in 2007 and the fourth most popular in 2009.
-It was also among the top 100 most popular names for boys in Canada, Australia, France and Belgium in the last five years.
-In 2017 it was the 5th most popular in the U.S., 3rd in Canada, 10th in Northern Ireland, and 6th in Scotland.
+The given name was the 17th most-popular name for baby-boys born in the United States in 2007 and was the 455th most-popular name for baby-girls born there in 2007.
+It was the 54th most-popular name for baby-boys born in England and Wales in 2007 and was the 12th most popular name for boys born in Scotland in 2007 and the fourth most-popular in 2009.
+It was also among the top 100 most-popular names for boys in Canada, Australia, France, and Belgium in the last five years.
+In 2017 it was the 5th most-popular in the U.S., 3rd in Canada, 10th in Northern Ireland, and 6th in Scotland.
+By 2022, it had dropped to 14th in Canada.